kjappelbaum/pyepal/docs/getting_started.rst

     # returns: pypal at iteration 1.
 10 Pareto optimal points, 1304 discarded points, 200 unclassified points.

-We also provide calculation of the hypervolume enclosed by the Pareto front with the :code:`get_hypervolume` function
+We also provide calculation of the hypervolume enclosed by the Pareto front with the function :py:meth:`pypal.pal.utils.get_hypervolume`

 .. code:: python